Star Fox: Arcade game

-Fan games

-Shadows of Lylat is a fan game which has been in development since 2003.
-It uses the FreeSpace Open engine.
-A co-op and online multiplayer modes are planned to be included.

-Star Fox: Event Horizon has been in development since 2014.
-It also uses the FreeSpace Open engine.
-The latest playable version was released in September 2022.

 Related games

 Super Smash Bros. series

 Various Star Fox characters and stage themes have appeared in the Super Smash Bros. franchise of fighting games.
 Fox McCloud has appeared in every series entry as a playable character, while Falco Lombardi has been unlockable in all games from Super Smash Bros.
 Melee onward.
 Wolf O'Donnell appears as an unlockable fighter in Super Smash Bros.
 Brawl and Super Smash Bros.
 Ultimate.

 WarioWare series

 In WarioWare: Smooth Moves for Wii, there is a Star Fox minigame in the style of the SNES title with three stages.
 Using the Wii Remote, the player pilots the Arwing through Corneria, Sector X, and Titania.
 At the end of each level, the player fights R.O.B. (not ROB 64 from the Star Fox series, but rather the R.O.B. attachment for the NES), who is armed with a large NES Zapper.
 In WarioWare Gold for Nintendo 3DS, another SNES-styled Star Fox microgame appears, this time challenging players to not crash into anything when their ship is on the verge of being destroyed.